Queen City Yacht Club: History

 Edward James Lennox designed the Queen City Yacht Club clubhouse on Lake Street opposite the York street bridge in 1901.

 Taken in 1916, a photo in the Library and Archives Canada collection taken from Canada Steamship Lines' Dock at the foot of York Street shows the Queen City Yacht Club (Toronto).

 In 1920, dredging in the harbour caused the collapse of that clubhouse and hastened the club's planned move to Sunfish Island (now Algonquin Island).

-In 1940-41, the Royal Canadian Navy Reserves scheme for training yacht club members developed the first central registry system.
+In 1940–41, the Royal Canadian Navy Reserves scheme for training yacht club members developed the first central registry system.

 In 1979 the club acquired T.S.S.
 Rapids Queen, a passenger steamship built in 1892 as T.S.S.
 Columbian and hull used as a breakwall against the waves from Toronto Harbour.

 In 1991, as part of the club's centennial celebrations, Wayne Lilley wrote Queen City Yacht Club, 1889-1989.

+In 2003 the Yacht Club purchased a new ferry vessel to replace the aging Algonquin Queen, the replacement vessel (Algonquin Queen ii) operates to this day as a ferry vessel.

 Queen City attracts boaters from around Lake Ontario with events such as the club's annual pig roast.
 With racing traditions dating back to 1889, members regularly and successfully compete in events such as the Lake Ontario 300, Lake Ontario Short-Handed Series, Women's Keelboat Series, and inter-club regattas.

 The Yacht Clubhouse, which was included amongst other buildings of historical and architectural interest, was included in Doors Open Toronto.
 Built in the traditional style of a yacht club, the great hall of the clubhouse is suited for entertainment and meetings.

-Partnerships

-The QCYC has reciprocal agreements with other yacht clubs, e.g., Britannia Yacht Club.